King-BowserxD/Jolt-Mod/README.md

 Hello!
 This mod is made by Chronosuge and Mr.Bowser

+Chronosurge is creator who had idea about mod.
+He is tester on the mod.
+Mr.Bowser is designer and editor who edits the Venge assests

 # How to install the Jolt Mod

 1. Get Jolt_Mod.zip file